shavi1993/shavi-rishi-Frontend-Developer/README.md

 Food Menu Webpage

 This is a Vue.js-based food menu application.
 The application fetches food items from TheMealDB API and provides filtering, sorting, pagination, and a Swiggy-like UI.
+Here is online link of project:-https://food-menu-three-flame.vercel.app

 Features